Quansight/Quansight-website/apps/labs/posts/conda-on-colaboratory.md

 [Colab](https://colab.research.google.com/) is a product from Google Research and is widely used by software developers and data scientists today.
 Some reasons behind its success are:

-* It is cloud-based.
-* It comes preinstalled with just about every library you could need in the cloud.
-* It is also not limited by the computer's available RAM, disk space, GPU, and CPU.
+* It provides a cloud-based platform to run your code.
+This means it is not limited by the user's computer resources (like RAM, disk space, CPU, or GPU).
+* It comes preinstalled with the most popular Python packages.
+* Its free plan is enough for a lot of use cases.
+* The resulting notebooks can be easily shared.

 However, some users might find that Colab has some limitations in some areas, like: